 What is a contract or agreement?A contract is a spoken or written agreement between 2 or more parties.
 A contract obliges you to perform a certain duty, or it entitles you to the performance of a duty by someone else.
-The words contract and agreement can both be used.
+You can use both the words contract and agreement.

 How do you conclude a contract?You can conclude a contract in several ways.
 A spoken (or oral) agreement is just as valid as a written one.
 If a deal is proposed by one party, and the other party accepts, you have a contract.
 Nevertheless, it is wise to lay down your agreement in writing.
-That way you can prove that what you say was agreed, really was.
-There are some situations where only a written contract is valid, for instance when you deliver shares for a private limited company, you must get a deed from an actuary or notary.
+That way you have proof of the agreement.
+There are some situations where only a written contract is valid.
+For instance, when you deliver shares for a private limited company, you must get a deed from an actuary or notary.

-Contents of a contractThe main thing to include in the contract is the description of the product or servce, the price and the acceptance by the customer.
+Contents of a contractThe main thing to include in the contract is the description of the product or service, the price and the acceptance by the customer.
 It also often contains agreements on:

 - the duration of the contract

 - the handling of disputes